The-Marcy-Lab-School/8-2-2-assignment/README.md

 Make a SQL query that creates a table `patients`, with an `id`, `name`, and `age` column.
 The `id` column should be a primary key, the `name` is text and the `age` columns should be an integer.

 ## Question 3: createAppointmentsTable
 Ok, this is where it gets tricky.
-Our `appointments` table is the "join" table that links doctors to patients?
+Our `appointments` table is the association (or "junction") table that links doctors to patients.
 It need to have `data` column (that's just text to keep things simple) and an `id` primary key column of it's own.

 But in order to link it to the other two with official foreign keys, you need to do something like this: